eduardomota/imaggio/readme.md

 The included binaries have been UPX (--ultra-brute) compressed for manageability.
 If that does not suit your use case for some specific reason there are mirror repositories of these binaries on github.

+Purpose of the binaries

+- `ghostscript` is used for compression tasks and pdfa conversion
+- `poppler` is used for PDF to graphic formats conversions, extractions, split and detach
+- `officetopdf` is used for document to pdf conversions
+- `imagemagick` is used for image to grayscale
+- `exiftool` is used for metadata manipulation

 ## Features

-- Local file manipulation
 - Open source, customizable to your needs
 - MIT Licensed, except third-party binaries
+- Local file manipulation
 - Better privacy, no tracking
+- Single file processing
 - Folder processing for bulk workloads
-- Single file processing
+- Array of common manipulation tasks available
-- PDF to JPEG (3 options)
+  - PDF to JPEG (low, medium, high)
-- PDF to PNG (3 options)
+  - PDF to PNG (low, medium, high)
   - PDF to SVG
   - Document to PDF [Word, Excel, PowerPoint, etc...]
 (7 options)
-- Compress PDF (3 options)
+  - Compress PDF (low, medium, high)
   - Split PDF, 1 PDF per page
   - Extract images from PDF, 1 file per image
   - Extract text from PDF, .txt format
   - Convert to PDF/A
   - Compress and convert to PDF/A (3 options)
   - Metadata (remove or clone from one to another)
-- Convert image file to gray scale
+  - Image file to grayscale
 - Application translation support via .json file
   - en-US - American English, (default)
   - pt-PT - Portugal Portuguese